 To implement the incremental load, the source table should contain the Timestamp column, and we must store the timestamp of the last ETL.
 Moreover, if the source table contains new records, we must add them to the target table.
 Similarly, if the source table’s values are updated, we must also update them in the target table.

-Question: List out and explain the Data Flow’s components in SSIS?
+26. List out and explain the Data Flow’s components in SSIS?

-Answer: SSIS gathers data from multiple sources, transforms the data using various methods, like filtering, cleansing, sorting, etc., and then loads the transformed data into target locations.
+Answer: SSIS gathers data from multiple sources, transforms the data using various methods, like filtering, cleansing, and sorting, and then loads the transformed data into target locations.
 Therefore, Source, Transformation, and Destination are three different SSIS data flow components.

-Question: State some best practices for using SSIS.
+27. State some best practices for using SSIS.

 Answer: Some of the best tips to use SQL Server Integration Services efficiently are as follows: